Realistic quantum fields with gauge and gravitational interaction emerge in the generic static structure: Freedom of quantum evolution

-We now reformulate our first ``key observation" in the Schrodinger picture of quantum evolution.
+We now reformulate the ``key observation" of the previous subsection~\ref{subsec_freedom_Heisenberg} in the Schrodinger picture.
 Let $\psi$ be the wave function of a physical system at a time~$t$.
+Consider its equivalent presentation~$\psi'$ obtained by any convolution\rf{evolution_convolution} that satisfies the unitarity condition\rf{convolution_unitarity}.
+Any real Hamiltonian function~$H'(f,\pi)$ generates a continuous group of such convolutions through\rf{evolution_path_integral}.

-Then we consider its equivalent representation~$\psi'$ from eq.\rf{evolution_convolution} using \emph{any} convolution with the property\rf{convolution_unitarity}.
-Such a convolution can be obtained from an arbitrary Hamiltonian function~$H'(f,\pi)$ by the path integral\rf{evolution_path_integral}.
-Let $\nbrk{\hat O=O(\hat f,\hat\pi)}$ be a Hermitian operator for an observable.
-At the time~$t$ the probability of various values of this observable equals the squared norm of the projections of~$\psi$ on the~$\hat O$ eigenstates.
-But we are free to associate~$\psi'$ and the squares of its projections on the~$\hat O$ eigenstates with a different time moment~$t'$.
-Given the existence of~$\psi$, its transform\rf{evolution_convolution} also exists (as the presentation of the same physical state in another basis of the quantum Hilbert space).
-This transform, i.e.\ another possible presentation of the same state, is the Schrodinger-picture wave function that has evolved from~$t$ to~$t'$ by the arbitrarily chosen Hamiltonian~$H'$.
+Let $\nbrk{\hat \Op=\Op(\hat f,\hat\pi)}$ be a Hermitian operator for an observable.
+At the current time~$t$ the probability of finding various values of this observable equals the squared norm of the projections of~$\psi$ on the eigenstates of~$\hat \Op$.
+Associate~$\psi'$ of\rf{evolution_path_integral} and the squares of its projections on the eigenstates of the same (not evolved) operator~$\hat \Op$ with a different time moment~$t'$.
+Given the existence of~$\psi$, its transform\rf{evolution_convolution} also exists as the presentation of the same physical state in another basis of the quantum Hilbert space.
+This presentation of the state is its Schrodinger-picture wave function that has evolved from~$t$ to~$t'$ by the Hamiltonian~$\hat H'$.